btakita/business/packages/web/src/routes/holochain/_content/20190505-email-amanda.md

 My applicable experience lies crafting solutions that scale with complexity, interactivity, & reuse potential
 	across the organization's domain.
-While this practice is relatively young, I have obtained knowhow in creating a complex ecosystem of reuasable
+While this practice is relatively young, I have obtained knowhow in creating a complex ecosystem of reuasabled
 	apps, components, & services which can be reused as a catalog of starter projects varying in domain specificity.

 My core libraries serve as the best indicator of example of my ability to architect composable systems that are: